Characters: Game Of Thrones Independent Characters

 - Order Versus Chaos: Firmly on the side of Chaos, compared to Varys' Order.
 He even encourages disorder, viewing chaos not as a hopeless pit, but as a ladder to allow ambitious people like him to seize opportunities and rise beyond their meager stations.

 - Pet the Dog: The first episode of Season 3 confirms that he did recognize Arya when she was playing the part of Tywin's cupbearer in Season 2.
 Not only did he not tell any of the Lannisters (despite the fact that delivering Arya to them could be worth a lot), he informs Sansa that Arya is alive just because the news will make Sansa happy.
+Of course, he may just have been doing this because he sees some eventual gain in it.

 - The Resenter: Being a petty noble without lineage or combat skill, he has great resentment and ill-intent toward those who possess both of these.